 Are back squats enough to develop big hamstrings?
 Not really.
-If your lifetime goal is to build the best hamstrings you can have other exercises such as Romanian deadlifts, Good Morning and sprints are in order.
-However, back squats are still much better than chaining yourself to the leg curl machine, and they certainly provide a decent amount of work for your hamstrings.
+If your goal is to build the best hamstrings you can have, exercises like deadlifts, good mornings and leg curls would be a better choice.
+However, it would be naive to think that deep squats don’t hit the hamstrings.

-– The barbell back squat works the hamstrings but not as much as Romanian deadlifts, Good Mornings, sprinting…etc. However, it still provides some work and the back squat has decent carryover to hamstring dominant exercise such as the deadlift.
+– The barbell back squat works the hamstrings but not nearly as much as dedicated exercises like the deadlift.

-– People need to wake up and get out of those artificially created exercise camps where lifters spend large amount of time obsessing over different movements.
+– People need to wake up and leave the artificially created exercise camps where lifters spend a large amount of time obsessing over different movements.
 Just use whatever tool you currently need.